JGallardo/dwarf/README.md

 Dwarf
 ============

-Microframework for sites in asp environments.
-Contains the basics for starting a microsite.
-Allows you to develop asp projects without being in a Microsoft environment.
+Dwarf is a microframework for rapid prototyping in [asp](http://en.wikipedia.org/wiki/Active_Server_Pages) environments.
+Contains the packages for starting a responsive web app.

-AngularJS was added for additional functionality.
+AngularJS was added to extend HTML.
 But it is recomended to use [Server-side includes](http://msdn.microsoft.com/en-us/library/ms524876%28v=vs.90%29.aspx) and standard [HTML Links](http://www.w3schools.com/html/html_links.asp) to ensure backwards compatability and functioning in browsers that have JavaScript disabled.

 Instructions